-Within Automation Hub each user can have one or more permissions and, depending on the specific needs of an automation, to each user, regardless of their assigned permission(s), different roles can be granted in order to allow them to contribute as collaborators to the automation idea.
+Within Automation Hub each user can have one or more Roles and, depending on the specific needs of an idea, to each user, regardless of their assigned Role(s), different Collaborator Roles can be assigned in order to allow them to contribute to the development of the automation idea.

-Through the assigned permission level(s) the user can access different sections and functionalities from the platform.
-When an automation role is assigned, the user receives access and editing rights to specific sections from the Automation Profile page, still, this is not extended to all the automations from the platform.
+Through the assigned Role(s) the user can access different sections and functionalities from the Automation Hub platform.
+When a Collaborator Role is assigned, the user receives editing rights to specific sections from the Idea Profile page, still, these are not extended to other Idea profiles or other pages from the platform.

-The difference between permission and role is that the permission grants access to certain platform sections and functionalities while the role gives view/edit rights to the specific section(s) from the profile of certain idea, where the user is added as a collaborator.
+The difference between Role and Collaborator Role is that the Role grants access to certain platform sections and functionalities while the Collaborator Role gives edit rights to specific section(s) from the profile of certain idea, where the user is added as a collaborator.

-Within the tenant, three automation ideas are submitted.
+Within the tenant, three ideas are submitted.
 We'll call them ideas A, B, and C.

-Still, user Y does not have editing rights for the other automations, A, and C as they are not assigned a role for these ideas.
+Still, user Y does not have editing rights for the other ideas, A, and C as they are not added as a Business Analyst for these ideas.

-The standard roles available in Automation Hub are based on best practices and comprise the various functions that can be involved in the automation journey still you can add other roles, customized as per your company's specific needs.
-This option allows you to define specific positions while maintaining the naming convention from within your organization and helping your team get more accustomed to using the platform.
+The default Collaborator Roles available in Automation Hub are created based on best practices and comprise the various functions that can be involved in the idea's journey still you can add other Collaborator Roles, customized as per your company's specific needs.
+This option allows you to define specific profiles while maintaining the naming convention from within your organization and helping your team get more accustomed to using the platform.

-Within the company, user W handles small or medium automation projects for department E. Their job title is Citizen Developer.
+Within the company, user W handles small or medium automation projects for department E. They are a Citizen Developer.